Management

 Alison Nord

-As a Senior Associate, Alison supports the administration and operation of the Climate Action Reserve’s carbon credit programs as well as policy work through the development, maintenance, and refinement of offset protocols.
+As Manager of Program Operations, Alison supports the administration and operation of the Climate Action Reserve’s carbon credit programs as well as policy work through the development, maintenance, and refinement of offset protocols.
 She supports the Reserve across multiple sectors, with a particular focus on the agriculture and waste sectors.

 Before joining the Reserve, Alison spent 8 years working in sustainable agriculture research, from identifying sustainable agricultural practices in smallholder farming systems in Sub-Saharan Africa to investigating crop productivity and soil nutrient cycling in perennial agricultural systems.
 Most recently she was a research fellow at the University of Michigan where she led a field trial measuring the effects of intercropping perennial legumes with perennial wheat to crop productivity and soil health.
 Her PhD research at Michigan State University focused on maize-legume cropping systems in Tanzania at different scales, employing an interdisciplinary approach to evaluating legume production through integration of field trials, on-farm assessments, and extension systems.
 She is also a returned Peace Corps Volunteer, where she served in Tanzania as a sustainable agriculture extension agent.